rootburak/rootburak/README.md

 🔹 Age 17

+    Worked on fiber optic and server installations for military facilities, ports, and schools.
-    Developing desktop applications like music players and login systems with Windows Forms (C#).
+    Developed desktop applications like music players and login systems with Windows Forms (C#).
+🔹 Age 18-19

+    Worked in reverse engineering applications, utilizing tools such as .NET decompilers, IDA Pro, and C++ decompilers.
+    Employed programs like Wireshark to scan for open ports and conducted educational password cracking attacks by capturing Wi-Fi hashes. learned python and ruby
 🔹 Age 20

     Internship in front-end development with Vue.js.